Tyson Fury Targets World Title, Plans Retirement Again

 “That would be a good year, then I would retire again.
 Take two more years out, come back at 40 and do it all again, and so on and so forth.”

-The objective is direct.
-Beat Makhmudov.
-Secure a major summer fight.
-Position himself for a sanctioned title shot before the year closes.
-Then walk away again.
-Maybe return.

-“When boxing dies a death again, [I will] come back, bring it all back, bring the biggest broadcasting network in the world.
-Let’s go, 2026, here we come.
-Big year.”

-The heavyweight title picture is jammed up.
-Usyk holds the WBC strap.
-The IBF mandatory is up, and once that challenger is called, the champion answers or vacates.
-Dubois and Wardley are sitting in that mandatory slot, gloves on, waiting for the sanctioning body to enforce the shot.
+The WBC belt remains with Usyk.
+The IBF mandatory is in line and once that order is called, the champion defends or vacates.
+Dubois and Wardley are positioned for that slot.
+The IBF does not bend its order easily.
+The WBC will expect its challenger to be satisfied unless a unification or major event changes the equation.

-The WBC is not likely to step around its mandatory challenger unless there is serious money on the table, and the IBF almost never shifts its rotation once a contender is in line for his shot.

-Beating Makhmudov in a stay-busy fight does not slide Fury past a mandatory challenger.
-He would need the right money on the table, the right broadcaster backing it, and a sanctioning body willing to approve a direct shot without forcing him through an eliminator.
+Makhmudov is not a walk through fight.
+He comes forward and throws with power.
+Fury has to start with the jab, hold the center, and work behind it.
+He cannot give up ground and allow a pressure heavyweight to set his own pace.
+At this level, judges score effective aggression.

+If Fury wins, his team will push for a summer fight that positions him for a title fight.
+If he stumbles, the title door closes.
+April decides whether he is back in line or out of it.

 Click here to subscribe to our FREE newsletter